-Another necessary component is needed to measure the "location shift" at the dark port, which translates to measuring the ratio of TE_0 and TE_1 modes.
-We used an MMI (multi-mode interferometer, Figure 1(c)) as simulation (Figure 1(d)) shows that its output power is dependent on the ratio of the input TE_0 and TE_1 modes.
-We then fabricated the device with CMOS-compatible processes.
-The fabrication started with a 4-inch silicon wafer with 4 μ m of thermally grown silicon dioxide.
+To readout the phase shift introduced by heater 1 in Figure 1, which translates to measuring the ratio of TE_0 and TE_1 modes, we design a multimode interferometer (MMI).
+We used an MMI as simulation shows that its output power is dependent on the ratio of the input TE_0 and TE_1 modes.

+We then fabricated the device with CMOS compatible process (Figure 2).
+The fabrication started with a 4-inch silicon wafer with 4 μ m of thermal grown silicon dioxide.
 We deposited a layer of 289 nm silicon nitride with low pressure chemical vapor deposition (LPCVD).
 Then we used e-beam lithography to pattern the waveguides and etched the silicon nitride with inductively coupled plasma reactive ion etching (ICP-RIE).
-As cladding on the waveguides, we deposited 2.6 μ m of silicon dioxide with plasma enhanced chemical vapor deposition (PECVD).
-Finally, we sputtered 100 nm of platinum with lift-off method for heaters.
+We deposited 2.6 μ m of silicon dioxide with plasma enhanced chemical vapor deposition (PECVD).